Hotlines for health questions and COVID-19

 Montgomery County COVID-19 Case Count

-Montgomery County Public Health District, in conjunction with Montgomery County Office of Emergency Management, can confirm Montgomery County now has 65 positive cases of COVID-19, an increase of 2 from yesterday.
-The County office also announces another recovery -- Case # 3 has fully recovered from COVID-19.
+Montgomery County Public Health District, in conjunction with Montgomery County Office of Emergency Management, can confirm Montgomery County now has 93 positive cases of COVID-19, an increase of 12 from yesterday.
+The County office also announces 3 additional recoveries.
+These can be viewed on the updated case list below.

 This is just a reminder that moving forward, Montgomery County will update cases here: https://mcphd-tx.org/coronavirus-covid-19/confirmed-cases/.